kckoh/cpp_tutorial/Best_practice.md

 36. Use local variables instead of global variables whenever possible.
 37. other best practice for global variables: https://www.learncpp.com/cpp-tutorial/why-global-variables-are-evil/

+# directive
 38. avoid using directives altogether.
 Using declarations are okay to use inside blocks, where their impact is limited, but not in the global scope.

+# auto
+39. Avoid using type inference for function return types but okay for variable

+# casting
+40. Favor static_cast when you need to convert a value from one type to another type